mayurbhandary/Interactive-Lab-Hub/Lab 3/README.md

 Find a partner, and *without sharing the script with your partner* try out the dialogue you've designed, where you (as the device designer) act as the device you are designing.
 Please record this interaction (for example, using Zoom's record feature).

+The device's responses are generated on the fly.
+For our interview, I pretended to give a presentation on how to cook chicken, and my partner Patricio, aka the device, interrupted me to correct my phrasing (the correction is unknown to me as the user).

 \*\***Describe if the dialogue seemed different than what you imagined when it was acted out, and how.**\*\*